UlianaNad/chat-app/README.md

 <h3 align="left"> Features <h3>

-Home Page: Provides an overview of the application and quick access to other features.
+- Home Page: Provides an overview of the application and quick access to other features.
-Water Journal: Allows users to record their water consumption throughout the day.
+- Water Journal: Allows users to record their water consumption throughout the day.
-Settings: Enables users to customize their profile, including adding a photo, specifying gender, name, and updating password or email.
+- Settings: Enables users to customize their profile, including adding a photo, specifying gender, name, and updating password or email.

 <h3 align="left"> Platform Compatibility <h3>

-The application is designed to be responsive and adaptable to desktop, tablet, and mobile devices.
-It has three breakpoints: 1440 pixels, 768 pixels, and 320 pixels respectively.
+<p>The application is designed to be responsive and adaptable to desktop, tablet, and mobile devices.
+It has three breakpoints: 1440 pixels, 768 pixels, and 320 pixels respectively.</p>

 <h3 align="left"> User Authentication <h3>

-Water Tracker includes user registration, login, and password recovery functionalities to ensure user privacy and security.
+<p>Water Tracker includes user registration, login, and password recovery functionalities to ensure user privacy and security.</p>

 <h3 align="left"> Customization <h3>

-Users can input their personal information in the Settings section.
-This includes adding a photo, specifying gender, name, and updating password or email.
+<p>Users can input their personal information in the Settings section.
+This includes adding a photo, specifying gender, name, and updating password or email.</p>

 <h3 align="left">Water Intake Tracking <h3>

-Users can log their water intake manually or set a daily water intake goal.
-The application suggests a recommended water intake based on user weight, but users can also set their own target.
+<p>Users can log their water intake manually or set a daily water intake goal.
+The application suggests a recommended water intake based on user weight, but users can also set their own target.</p>

 <h3 align="left"> Statistics and Progress <h3>

-Users can view their water consumption statistics for the month in a calendar view.
-Additionally, a progress panel shows the user's water intake progress for the current day.
+<p>Users can view their water consumption statistics for the month in a calendar view.
+Additionally, a progress panel shows the user's water intake progress for the current day.</p>

 ## Aim of the project